Skip to content ↓

 Alex Clarke, Parent Governor

-I am father to two boys at Trinity in Year 6 and Year 2.
-I have worked in the service industry for over 20 years and currently am an Operations Manager for a Guest Services company providing high-end Reception and Concierge services across the UK and Ireland.
+I am father to two boys, with my youngest at Trinity.
+I have worked in the service industry for over 25 years and currently am an Operations Manager for a Guest Services company providing high-end Reception and Concierge services across the UK and Ireland.
 I create high-performing teams in challenging environments and have always managed people and relationships from entry level through to C-level and Board.

-I sit on the Patient Advisory Board of a national charity for Duchenne Muscular Dystrophy, assisting in advising the Board on how best to invest money raised for the Charity as well as on the World Duchenne Organisation, Community Advisory Board.
-I also run a Community Charity for my eldest son, who has Duchenne Muscular Dystrophy and attends the school.
+I sit on the Patient Advisory Board of a national charity for Duchenne Muscular Dystrophy, assisting in advising how best to invest funds raised for the charity.
+I also sit on the World Duchenne Organisation, Community Advisory Board and founded a Community Charity for my eldest son, who has Duchenne Muscular Dystrophy.

-I have knowledge of the SEND process for schools, having worked closely with the school SENDCO to implement an EHCP with a full-time, Council funded 1-1 TA for my eldest son.
+I have knowledge of the SEND process for primary schools, and work closely with the school SENDCO at Trinity.

-I work closely with the Community Support Services to ensure accessibility and care is provided for all those children at Trinity who may require it.
+I am connected to the Community Support Services to ensure accessibility and care is provided for all those children at Trinity who may require it.
 Ensuring the Local Authority provide for the needs of the children at Trinity.

 Nick Strange, Parent Governor